kw4bq/zabbix-local-docker-test/README.md

 2. Let's get the Zabbix server. `docker pull zabbix/zabbix-server-mysql:ubuntu-trunk`
 3. Let's get the Zabbix web interface. `docker pull zabbix/zabbix-web-nginx-mysql:ubuntu-trunk`
 4. Let's get the Zabbix agent. `docker pull zabbix/zabbix-agent:ubuntu-trunk`
 5. Let's create a user-defined bridged Docker network for our containers to use to communicate.
-Containers added to this network will automatically open ALL ports to the network.
-Any ports needing to be opened for hosts outside the network will need to be exposed.
-We'll expose port 80 for the web interface in a later step so we can access it. `docker network create zabbix-net`.
+Containers added to this network will automatically OPEN ALL ports to hosts INSIDE network.
+Any ports needing to be opened for hosts OUTSIDE the network will need to be exposed.
+We'll expose port 80 for the web interface in a later step so we can access it from our host machine.
+Now, let's create our bridged network, `docker network create zabbix-net`.
 (Alternately, we can specify the subnet and ip-range if needed, `docker network create --driver=bridge --subnet=172.30.0.0/16 --ip-range=172.30.0.0/24 --gateway=172.28.0.1 zabbix-net`.)
 6. We can inspect this network to confirm the new network settings. `docker network inspect zabbix-net`.
+7. NOTE: Depending on which network is created, you may need to adjust the IP addressed in the Run section directly below.

 ## Run
 Now we have the docker images on our machine, we can run the images with necessary configs and attach them to our birdged network.